Japanese submarine chaser CH-17: Reinforcement of Leyte

 In January 1944, she was assigned to Operation TA No. 9 which was tasked with the reinforcement of Leyte Island.
 Submarine Chaser Division 21 (consisting of CH-17 with CH-37) and Destroyer Division 30 (Yuzuki, Uzuki, Kiri) were to serve as escorts for three transports (Mino Maru, Sorachi Maru, Tasmania Maru) carrying 4,000 troops of the 5th Infantry Regiment and two landing craft tank (T.140, T.159) carrying ten Type 2 Ke-To light tanks and 400 Special Naval Landing Force marines.
 On 9 December 1944, the task force left Manila for Ormoc Bay.
 On 11 December 1944, the convoy was attacked 30 miles off the coast of Leyte by 40 USMC F4U Corsair fighter-bombers of VMF-211, VMF-218, and VMF-313.
-The planes sink Tasmania Maru (1,192 dead) and Mino Maru (14 dead).
+The planes sank Tasmania Maru (1,192 dead) and Mino Maru (14 dead).
 Uzuki stayed behind to rescue survivors while Sorachi Maru, Ch-17, and Ch-37 were diverted to land at Palompon; and T.140 and T.159 escorted by Yuzuki and Kiri landed their troops and tanks at Ormoc Bay.
-8 of 10 tanks reach the shore but were quickly destroyed or captured on the beach by U.S. ground forces and the destroyer USS Coghlan.
-In the ensuing Battle of Ormoc Bay, both T.159 and T.140 are heavily damaged.
+8 of 10 tanks reached the shore but were quickly destroyed or captured on the beach by U.S. ground forces and the destroyer USS Coghlan.
+In the ensuing Battle of Ormoc Bay, both T.159 and T.140 were heavily damaged.
 T.159 was deemed a total loss and abandoned while T.140 was able to limp to safety.
-Sorachi Maru is able to safely disembark its troops at Palompon and then with CH-17 and Ch-37 as escorts, made it back to Manila on 3 December 1944.
+Sorachi Maru was able to safely disembark its troops at Palompon and then with CH-17 and Ch-37 as escorts, made it back to Manila on 3 December 1944.
 Uzuki was dispatched to join Kiri and Yuzuki with the damaged T.140 but was quickly spotted and torpedoed by the PT boats PT-490 and PT-492.
 While en route to Manila, Yūzuki was attacked and sunk by American aircraft.
 Kiri and T.140 made it to Manila on 3 December 1944.

 Demise

 On 28 April 1945, CH-17 while escorting No.101-class landing ship T.146 in Tomei Harbor, west of Kyushu off the Gotō Islands, she was spotted by the submarines USS Trepang and USS Springer who were operating with USS Raton.
-Springer spots the ships first but is unable to close.
-Trepang is able to fire six torpedoes and one scores a hit, sinking T.146.
-CH-17 counterattacks and drops 14 depth charges on Trepang who retreats to deeper water.
-Springer then fires three torpedoes and is able to cripple CH-17 before finishing her off with a final salvo.
-CH-17 sinks at 32°25′N 128°46′E. CH-17 was struck from the Navy List on 25 May 1945.
+Springer spotted the ships first but was unable to close.
+Trepang was able to fire six torpedoes and scored a hit, sinking T.146.
+CH-17 counterattacked and dropped 14 depth charges on Trepang who then retreated to deeper water.
+Springer then fired three torpedoes and was able to cripple CH-17 before finishing her off with a final salvo.
+CH-17 sank at 32°25′N 128°46′E. CH-17 was struck from the Navy List on 25 May 1945.